 Macrodata are great places for teacher teams and PLCs to start reviewing data, but to get a clearer sense of what is happening as our students learn, we need to look closely at the microdata.
 Herein lies the real clues to identify gaps and fix them before the gaps get too wide.
 The usefulness of student data is generally proportional to the frequency with which it’s collected.

-The following eight sources of daily classroom data can be invaluable in informing instruction and guiding teachers in making modifications of that instruction.
+The following eight sources of daily classroom formative assessment data can be invaluable in informing instruction and guiding teachers in making modifications of that instruction.

 Warm-Ups (Bell Ringers)